lisitsyna-anna/ice-cream/README.md

 social media profiles, enabling users to connect with the Ice Cream company on various platforms.

+## Features

+- Responsive Design: The website is designed to be fully responsive, adapting to different screen sizes starting from 320px width.
+All images are optimized for different resolutions and screen sizes, ensuring a consistent experience across devices.
+- Semantic Markup: The HTML structure follows semantic conventions, improving search engine optimization (SEO) and accessibility for users with disabilities.

 ## Technologies Used

 The Ice Cream landing page was built using the following technologies: